 (e) An additional survey, either general or partial, according to the circumstances, shall be made as specified in sub-rules (5) or (6) which shall be such as to ensure that the necessary repairs or renewals have been effectively made, that the material and workmanship of such repairs or renewals are in all respects satisfactory and that the ship complies in all respects with the requirements of chapter 3.

-(2) In the case of ships of less than 400 gross tonnage, fishing vessels, ships registered under the Inland Vessels Act, 1917 (01 of 1917), ships certified under River Sea Vessel Notification and ships certified under Indian Coastal Vessels Notification, the Central Government shall establish appropriate measures in order to ensure that the applicable provisions of chapters 3 and 4 are complied with and provide the form and manner of the Certificate to be issued.
+(2) In the case of ships of less than 400 gross tonnage, fishing vessels, ships registered under the Inland Vessels Act, 1917 (01 of 1917), Inland vessel act ,2021 ships certified under River Sea Vessel Notification and ships certified under Indian Coastal Vessels Notification, the Central Government shall establish appropriate measures in order to ensure that the applicable provisions of chapters 3 and 4 are complied with and provide the form and manner of the Certificate to be issued.

 Explanation.— For the purpose of this sub-rule,—